Upland Gravelly Loam (Wyoming Big Sagebrush)

 Description

-The interpretive plant community for this site is the Reference State (RS).
-Dominant vegetative aspect is Wyoming big sagebrush and Bluebunch wheatgrass with other grasses and forbs in the interspaces.
-This site is usually associated with Salt Lake formation terraces.
-The air-dry composition weight is 50% perennial grasses, 15% forbs and 35% shrubs.
+The Reference State includes the plant communities that were best adapted to the unique combination of factors associated with this ecological site prior to European settlement.
+It was in a natural dynamic equilibrium with the historic biotic and abiotic (i.e. climactic), and disturbance factors on the ecological site in North America at the time of European immigration and settlement.
+Assumed historic fire interval is 50-60 years.
+Dominant vegetative aspect is Wyoming big sagebrush and bluebunch wheatgrass with other grasses and forbs in the interspaces.
+This site is usually associated with Lake Bonneville terraces.
+The air-dry composition weight is 50 percent perennial grasses, 15 percent forbs, and 35 percent shrubs.
 Plants begin growth around April 20 and end growth around September 15.
-The RS has been determined by the study of rangeland relic areas, the evaluation of collected data, and trend data.
+The Reference State has been determined by the study of rangeland relic areas, the evaluation of collected data, and trend data.
 The assumptions in developing this site were that the historic data and the sites visited were accurately represented.

 Submodel